squaredev-io/squaredev/README.md

 # SquareDev

-SquareDev for developing applications powered by language models.
+SquareDev is the platform for developing applications powered by language models.

 Use cases include:

 - 📈 Chat with your data
 - 💬 Generate personalized text (emails, newsletter, notifications)